 Letters from the Program Directors

 The Department of Psychiatry and the division of Child and Adolescent Psychiatry at Indiana University School of Medicine are delighted to be part of the triple board program.
 We are very supportive of programs that encourage residents to think both biologically and psychologically.
-Christopher McDougle, the chairman of psychiatry, is a child psychiatrist with a research interest in autistic disorder and psychopharmacology.
 David Dunn, the residency training director for child and adolescent psychiatry and the triple board, is a child psychiatrist and child neurologist with research interests in the behavioral aspects of childhood epilepsy and attention deficit hyperactivity disorder.
 The child and adolescent psychiatry division has a large inpatient service and an active consultation liaison service.
 Our outpatient clinic draws children from the entire state of Indiana.
 There are active clinical and research collaborations between child and adolescent psychiatry and pediatrics.
 We believe Indiana University School of Medicine is an environment in which the triple board resident can thrive.

 Message from Dr. David Dunn - Psychiatry